 A popular misconception is that marriage counselling involves a counsellor advising a couple on what to do and how to ‘fix’ their marriage problems.
 A marriage counsellor will never judge your circumstances or dictate how to progress your relationship.

-Marriage counselling is a process where an impartial counsellor will help to facilitate communication and guide a couple to their own conclusions.
-Ultimately it is a process of helping a couple gain insight in to their relationship and determine the best way forward.
+Marriage therapy is a process where an impartial counsellor will help to facilitate communication and guide a couple to their own conclusions.

-Counselling for married couples with The Spark is available to couples living in Scotland.
-Irrespective of your or your partner’s gender, the length of your marriage, ethnicity, sexual orientation or religion our marriage counsellors are available to help.
+Couples of all configurations are welcome at The Spark irrespective of your or your partner’s gender, the length of your marriage, ethnicity, sexual orientation or religion our marriage counsellors are available to help.

-We are proud to be a COSCA accredited counselling provider.
-All of our counsellors have been trained to diploma level with many having advanced qualifications in specific modalities of marriage counselling.
-Every counsellor working for The Spark is an accredited member of one or more professional bodies including BACP, COSCA and OTI.
-Thus assuring clients of the highest professional and clinical standards.
+All of our counsellors are trained to diploma level and many have advanced qualifications in specific modalities of counselling.
+Each counsellor is a registered member of one or more professional bodies including BACP, COSCA and OTI.